chabad-source/melachaplug/README.md

 *Limitations*
 -   Timezone won't be set to your specific location.
--   Your location won't be 100% accurate.
+-   Your location won't be 100% accurate (you can update it in web UI to the exact location).

 *Instructions*
 -   Download the melachaplug.bin file from above.